section name header

 Interventions for Tobacco Cessation in the Dental Setting

-Tobacco cessation counselling interventions delivered by dental professionals may be effective in helping both cigarette smokers and smokeless tobacco users to quit.
-Level of evidence: "C"
+Tobacco cessation counselling interventions delivered by dental professionals appears to be effective in helping both cigarette smokers and smokeless tobacco users to quit.
+Level of evidence: "B"

 A Cochrane review [Abstract] 1 included 20 clinical trials assessing the efficacy of interventions in the dental office or a school community setting.
 Five studies evaluated the effectiveness of interventions among smokeless tobacco (ST) users.
 All studies employed behavioural interventions and included an oral examination component.
 Four studies offered pharmacotherapy as an interventional component.
 Interventions conducted by oral health professionals increased tobacco abstinence rates (RR 1.86, 95% CI 1.01 to 3.41; 4 studies, n=6328, or more than one session RR 1.90, 95% CI 1.17 to 3.11; 7 studies, n=2639) at 6 months or longer.